debops/debops/docs/ansible/roles/slapd/ldap-schema.rst

 .. __: https://github.com/AndriiGrytsenko/openssh-ldap-publickey

+The :ref:`debops.slapd` Ansible role contains a modified version of the official schema which adds a separate attribute for the public key fingerprints, meant to help find the key owners based on the information logged by the :command:`sshd` service.

 The :ref:`debops.sshd` Ansible role already contains support for SSH public key lookup in OpenLDAP, see its documentation for more details about enabling the support.